 Your technical approach should talk about results.
 It should explain what the customer is going to get.
 It should explain why your approach matters and why you made the choices you did.
 Understanding “why” you do things is more important to the customer than understanding “how” you do things.
 The customer will say to themselves, “If I select this proposal, I will get [fill in the blank] because [fill in the blank].
 I believe they will be able to achieve that because their approach is credible.”
 The approach is actually the last thing they consider.

 It’s easy to understand why people get tricked into believing that the approach is the most important thing.
 For starters, there’s the name, “Technical Approach.”
+It does not accurately describe either what information the customer needs or what they are trying to do.
 Then there’s the way that customers write their RFPs.
 They ask you to describe your approach for doing what they ask.
 They really make it sound like they want to hear all about your approach and will make their selection that way.

 Only they didn’t write the RFP because they want to purchase an approach.
 They wrote the RFP to fulfill their goals.
 And their best alternative for achieving those goals will be the proposal that best demonstrates how what the vendor does results in achieving those goals.
 That is the most important technical requirement.
 That is what the technical approach should be about.